How does a mask affect my massage session?

 Will insurance pay for my massage?

+Each client is expected to pay the day of their session.
 If you have a medical referral, you might be eligible for reimbursement, depending upon your plan.
 Personal injury claims (such as auto) will often reimburse you for your sessions.
 I can provide you with a statement, copy of your notes, and a HCFA form which should help you receive reimbursement.
 As of 1/1/14, I will no longer send bills directly to insurance companies.

 What if I have a health-care provider's referral?